Arrceeus/AeroVerse-Ventures/README.md

 **4. 🌱 Eco-Friendly Space Tech :** We delve into groundbreaking innovations that are reshaping space exploration.
 From eco-friendly spacecraft propulsion to sustainable space habitats

+**5. 🚀 NASA Open Space Database :** The NASA Open Space Database is a cosmic treasure chest, offering an extensive collection of space mission and rocket information, along with captivating aviation images and videos.
+Powered by the NASA Open Space Database API, this resource provides a dynamic and constantly updated information about 🚀Rockets, 🚀Space satelites and other aviations.

-**5. 🌌 Aerospace News Feed :** Stay updated with the latest aerospace news through an API.
+**6. 🌌 Aerospace News Feed :** Stay updated with the latest aerospace news through an API.

-**6. 🚀 Rocket Design Tool :** Design and simulate your rockets for hands-on learning.
+**7. 🚀 Rocket Design Tool :** Design and simulate your rockets for hands-on learning.

-**7. 🛅 3D Printing Blueprints :** Design spacecraft, satellites, and aircraft with provided blueprints.
+**8. 🛅 3D Printing Blueprints :** Design spacecraft, satellites, and aircraft with provided blueprints.

-**8. 🌠 Aerospace Puzzle Games :** Engaging minigames and trivia quizs to learn aerospace concepts playfully.
+**9. 🌠 Aerospace Puzzle Games :** Engaging minigames and trivia quizs to learn aerospace concepts playfully.